Egypt eVisa Guide for Uruguay Citizens

 Can Uruguay Citizens Extend Their Egypt eVisa?

-Yes, Uruguay citizens can extend their Egypt eVisa while in the country.
+Yes, Uruguayan citizens can extend their Egypt eVisa while in the country.
 However, this process must be completed in person at a local immigration office, such as the Passport and Immigration Administration in Cairo or other regional offices.

 Common Reasons for Egypt eVisa Rejection (Uruguay Citizens)